The Book of Dreams (Vance novel): Plot summary

 Treesong's father enters the contest, identifying him as Howard Hardoah.
 His letter mentions a school reunion, to which Howard has been invited.
 Treesong himself calls Extant, but is too late to claim a prize.
 "Lucas" offers to publish his memoirs, but he says he has an urgent rendezvous on a distant planet.
 Gersen suspects that he will attend the reunion.

 Gersen visits and interviews the elder Hardoah.
 He also meets Howard's older brother Ledesmus, who hid Howard's prized "Book of Dreams," an exercise book in which he wrote his childhood fantasies.
 Howard assaulted his only childhood friend, Nymphotis Cleadhoe, when he thought Nymphotis had taken it.
-Ledesmus finds the book and sells it to Gersen.
+Ledesmus sells the book to Gersen.

 At the reunion, Treesong, assisted by his underlings, imposes imaginative (though non-lethal) humiliations on his childhood tormenters.
 Gersen, disguised as a musician, shoots and wounds Treesong before fleeing.

 Gersen believes the Book could lure Treesong out of hiding.
 Nymphotis's parents, Otho and Tuty, know Treesong killed their only child and are willing to help.
 Gersen has Cosmopolis publish a sensationalized report of Treesong's exploits at the reunion and a letter purportedly from Tuty, in which she calls Howard their son's friend and casually mentions an exercise book she still has.
 Treesong takes the bait.

-The Cleadhoes lure Treesong to their isolated jungle outpost on another world, but leave Gersen (and his lover Alice) behind.
+The Cleadhoes lure Treesong to their isolated jungle outpost on another world, but leave Gersen (and Alice, now his lover) behind.
 Gersen and Alice follow.
 They find that Otho has disposed of Treesong's henchmen, knocked him out and marmelized (converted to a stony substance) his legs.
 Immobilized, Treesong is seated in an indoor garden facing the marmelized statue of Nymphotis.
 He mourns his narrow failure to make himself the first Emperor of the Gaean Worlds and asks to be left alone.
-He then manages to topple himself over face down so that he drowns.
-Gersen tells Alice that he does not know what he will do now that he has been deserted by his enemies.
+He then manages to topple himself over face down so that he drowns in a fountain.

+As Treesong was the last of five great criminals whom Gersen had set out to kill, Gersen tells Alice that he does not know what he will do now.